nbvineeth/GANs/README.md

 # GAN

-This repo contains notebooks to get you stated on GANs.
+This repo contains notebooks, to get you stated on GANs.